nutmas/CarND-Extended-Kalman-Filter-Project/README.md

 1. Make a project directory `mkdir project_udacity && cd project_udacity`
 2. Clone this repository into the project_udacity directory. `git clone https://github.com/nutmas/CarND-Extended-Kalman-Filter-Project.git`
 3. Setup environment. `cd CarND-Extended-Kalman-Filter-Project\` and launch the script to install uWebSocketIO `./install-mac.sh`.
 Alternatively for Ubuntu installs launch `./install-ubuntu.sh`.
-The environemnt will be installed with these scripts.
+The environment will be installed with these scripts.
 4. Download Term 2 Simulator:
       * Download from here: [Udacity Simulator](https://github.com/udacity/self-driving-car-sim/releases).
       * Place the extracted folder into the project_EKF directory.
-      * Within the folder run simulator `term2_sim`; if sucessful the following window should appear:
+      * Within the folder run simulator `term2_sim`; if successful the following window should appear:
-      ![alt text][image1]{: width="500px"}
+      ![alt text][image1]

 ---